pieterdesnerck/website/docs/handbook.md

 ## Transport, roads and parking

 [Local Bus Services](#buses){:name='buses'}
 in Eddington are provided by Whippet's [Universal bus routes](https://www.whippetbus.co.uk/universal/) U1 and U2.
 These are subsidised by the University for all users regardless of affiliation.
 Residents frequently report delayed and cancelled buses at both peak and non-peak times.
-Reportedly the [offical Whippet app](https://www.whippetbus.co.uk/app/) provides more accurate live bus timing information than is displayed on the bus stop screens.
+Reportedly the [official Whippet app](https://www.whippetbus.co.uk/app/) provides more accurate live bus timing information than is displayed on the bus stop screens.
 More direct bus routes to the town centre are available at the [Madingley Park & Ride](https://cambridgeparkandride.info/madingleyroad-times.shtml) to the south and on [Huntingdon Road](https://www.google.com/maps/dir/52.2355988,0.0882609/Thornton+Road,+Girton,+Cambridge+CB3+0LG) to the north.

 [Car Parking](#parking){:name='parking'}
 is available on-street throughout Eddington and normally requires registration during daytime hours.
 The spaces are for public use but residents and their visitors can access a lower rate and longer stays.
 Free parking is available in a few places, each with some restriction (see details)